osrf/gazebo_tutorials/torsional_friction/tutorial.md

 Gazebo comes with a demo world which you can run as follows:

     gazebo -u worlds/torsional_friction_demo.world

+On the demo there are various models rotating.
+Models with higher friction stop first.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LveVKwiXlx0" frameborder="0" allowfullscreen></iframe>